yinghli/Azure-P2S-VPN/README.md

 -------------------------
 We setup a Ubuntu server in subnet vlan1 to host RADIUS and use [FreeRADIUS](http://www.freeradius.org/) to provide RADIUS services.<br>

-> **Note:** You can setup Radius server in VNET or on premise connected by site-to-site VPN.
+> **Note:** You can setup RADIUS server in VNET or on premise connected by site-to-site VPN.
 An ExpressRoute connection CANNOT be used.

 ## Install freeRADIUS
 ```